adfinis/backupctl/README.rst

 SERVER MANAGEMENT
 -----------------

-Create a new server www.example.com for customer1 with no special quota (it will inherit the quota of the customer).
+Create a new server/vault www.example.com for customer1 with no special quota (it will inherit the quota of the customer).

-  bkpmgmt new -n customer1 -h www.example.com
+  bkpmgmt new -n customer1 -v www.example.com

-Create a new server www.example.com for customer1 with a quota of 10G.
+Create a new server/vault www.example.com for customer1 with a quota of 10G.
 Data inside this server will also count on the customer level).

-  bkpmgmt new -n customer1 -h www.example.com -s 10G
+  bkpmgmt new -n customer1 -v www.example.com -s 10G

-Create a new server www.example.com which isn't directly accessible, so a special dirvish client is needed, in this case the server is reachable with the ip address 192.0.2.100.
+Create a new server/vault www.example.com which isn't directly accessible, so a special dirvish client is needed, in this case the server is reachable with the ip address 192.0.2.100.

-  bkpmgmt new -n customer1 -h www.example.com -s 10G --dirvish-client 192.0.2.100
+  bkpmgmt new -n customer1 -v www.example.com -s 10G --dirvish-client 192.0.2.100

-Resize the quota of the server www.example.com of customer1 to the size of 20G.
+Resize the quota of the server/vault www.example.com of customer1 to the size of 20G.

-  bkpmgmt resize -n customer1 -h www.example.com -s 20G
+  bkpmgmt resize -n customer1 -v www.example.com -s 20G

-Remove the server www.example.com of customer1, this will delete all the backups and also the dirvish configuration for this server.
+Remove the server/vault www.example.com of customer1, this will delete all the backups and also the dirvish configuration for this server.

-  bkpmgmt remove -n customer1 -h www.example.com
+  bkpmgmt remove -n customer1 -v www.example.com

 SEE ALSO